JSSatchell/HyperSearch/README.md

 Open the GUI with Win + Space or search any highlighted text with Ctrl + Win + Space.

-Navigate the favorites menu easily with Alt + 1-9 or Alt + X for the exit menu.

 The app will stay open in the system tray unless closed from the tray or via "Exit App" from the "X" menu.

 When the app is launched for the first time it will create HS_Settings.ini and HSR_Master.csv sidecar files.
 If the .exe is moved the .ini must stay in the same root folder or the settings will be reset.
 Do not rename these files or new ones will be created the next time the app is launced and settings will be reset to default.